Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    and the media processing entities.
 This is important
    to avoid interruptions of 24/7 live services such
    as Internet television where components can fail.
-   In practical deployments, multiple live sources
+   In practical deployments, multiple ingest sources
    and media processing entities are used.
 This requires
-   the multile live sources and media processing to
+   the multiple ingest sources and media processing to
    work together in a redundant workflow where
    some of the components might fail.

-   This document provides an industry best
+   This document provides a specification for establishing this interoperability point.
-   practice approach for establishing these
-   interoperability points for live media ingest.
    The approaches are based on known standardized
    technologies and have been tested and deployed
    in several streaming large scale streaming